SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/web/Another Star Wars Story/README.md

 # Another Star Wars Story
-Set up a web server.
+Set up a web server and disable directory listing.

 ## Question Text
 The Empire has once again built another Death Star.
 The Rebels have managed to gain access to the administrator controls.
 Shut it down before it destroys another planet!

-Hint: May the source be with you!
+Hint: May the Source be with you!

 ## Setup Guide
 1. Set up a web server.
 2. Dump all the files.
+3. Disable directory listing.

 ## How to Play
 Find the secret PIN to access the Death Star's controls and shut it down.